T-Klug/t-klug.github.io/_posts/2024-11-12-typescript-github-actions.md

     - name: Install Packages
       run: npm ci
       shell: bash
-      working-directory: ${{ github.action_path }}
+      working-directory: ${ github.action_path }

     - name: Determine Developers
       id: determine-developers
       shell: bash
       env:
-        GITHUB_ACTOR: ${{ inputs.github-username }}
+        GITHUB_ACTOR: ${ inputs.github-username }
-        TEAMS: ${{ inputs.teams }}
+        TEAMS: ${ inputs.teams }
       run: |
         npx ts-node determine-dev-env.ts
-      working-directory: ${{ github.action_path }}
+      working-directory: ${ github.action_path }
 ```

 This example demonstrates a shared action to determine a developer or multiple developers to deploy to.
 The first part to keep in mind is to define both your inputs and outputs since it's a composite action.
 This action in particular will return a single developer's or multiple developers' information for deployment based on either the GitHub username or the selected teams.

 ## The Runs Section

 The first step of the action is to install the necessary packages - you simply include a package.json in the action folder for this.
-You can then do `npm ci` and the working directory will be `${{github.action_path}}`.
+You can then do `npm ci` and the working directory will be `${github.action_path}`.
 This is very convenient as it keeps your action's packages separate from the consumer's packages.
 Next, we use a bash script with a single line: `npx ts-node determine-dev-env.ts`, again using the action_path.
 This setup allows you to run TypeScript files directly, opening up lots of possibilities for testing and complex logic.

 ## The TypeScript File